‘A miracle’: Woman alive after 2×4 flies off semi, smashes through windshield - NewsBreak

 Barbara Noble, the SUV driver hit by the 2×4, was on her normal drive to work when the accident happened.

 “I was just driving on the Whiteland road.
 It’s very dark, it’s very narrow, there are no lights out there,” said Noble.
-“I thought, ‘Oh here comes a semi coming through pretty quickly, his lights are very bright.'”3 hospitalized after unsecured mattress causes crash on I-65
+“I thought, ‘Oh here comes a semi coming through pretty quickly, his lights are very bright.'”Wanted man on the run for 23 years may have been spotted at Dodgers game, US Marshals say

 “As soon as that semi was even with me, then it just went ‘bam,'” said Noble.
 “The 2×4 shot off his truck and just went through my windshield.
 I can’t even tell you how loud it was.”